 - Encourage people to embrace the cold and dark of the winter months in order to explore the night sky

 - Host a number of events and activities for residents and visitors to learn more about the night sky

 - The project kicked off with an evening of stargazing at McLaren Leisure Centre in November 2018 which was attended by over 240 people.

 - In 2019 two training evenings were held for volunteers to learn how to measure the quality of the Callander night sky.
-Over the last two winters, a small team of volunteers have surveyed 27 different locations to identify the best places for stargazing.
-There is a final bit of survey work to be carried out by our volunteers in winter 2020/2021 before deciding on the most appropriate location for our Dark Skies Discovery Site.
+Over the last three winters, a small team of volunteers have surveyed 32 different locations to identify the best places for stargazing.
+We are currently looking at the results and hope to designate our Dark Sky Discovery sites in this year in 2021.

 - A weekend of astronomy was planned for March 2020, The Sky Above Us; unfortunately this had to be postponed due to Covid-19.
 We were able to run an adapted programme of online events through the winter and then a weekend programme in March 2021.
 We had a number of guest talks, astrophotography workshop, self led activities including a space trail and cosmic experiments, and outreach activities with young people.
-Thanks to the Institute of Physics Scotland for funding our dark skies events.
+Thanks to the Institute of Physics Scotland for funding our events programme.

 Partners include U3A Callander and West Perthshire Astronomy Group, Stirling Astronomical Society and the Core Callander Landscape Partnership Team.
 The project is funded by the Heritage Lottery Fund, Stirling Council’s Community Pride Fund and the Institute of Physics Scotland.

 During our warm August evenings, the most prominent feature in the night sky

 In July the skies remain light and the opportunity for seeing noctilucent clouds